Loyola University Chicago

 Dance as Research and Social Justice

 Loyola dancers participate in a host of co-curricular activities that strengthen artistic practices through undergraduate research and serve our commitment to social justice.
-This includes annual travel to The American College Dance Association conference, participation in Loyola’s IN/Motion International Dance Film Festival, and engagement in a wide array of interdisciplinary collaborations and international immersion activities.
+This includes annual travel to The American College Dance Association conference, and engagement in a wide array of interdisciplinary collaborations and international immersion activities.
 Our value of justice spurs multiple initiatives beyond performance including community outreach, symposium organizing, student driven service projects, and coursework in adaptive dance practices, pedagogy, composition, and fieldwork.

 Leadership

 The Bachelor of Arts in Dance celebrates student leadership and initiative.
-Central to our vision is that students graduate from Loyola prepared to work in the dance field within a variety of contexts including concert and commerical dance, education, arts activism and advocacy, choreography, graduate school and much more.
-Opportunities for student leadership, such as participation in the Loyola Dance Honors Society and Leadership Advisory Board, mentored research, independent choreography, and interdisciplinary projects provide students with the experience and skills needed to be future innovators.
+Central to our vision is that students graduate from Loyola prepared to work in the dance field within a variety of contexts including concert and commercial dance, education, arts activism and advocacy, choreography, graduate school and much more.
+Opportunities for student leadership, such as participation in the Loyola Dance Honors Society, mentored research, independent choreography, and interdisciplinary projects provide students with the experience and skills needed to be future innovators.

 Learning Outcomes